cpaulcook/alta2012-langidforlm/README.md

 tokens that seemed to trip up SRILM).

-The path to the stanford NLP tools is hardcodede in wsvert2srilm.bash.
-The path to Onion is hard-coded in runonion.bash.
+The path to the stanford NLP tools is hardcodede in `wsvert2srilm.bash`.
+The path to Onion is hard-coded in `runonion.bash`.
 You'll (probably) need to fix those accordingly.

 Then run

-$ wsvert2srilm.bash FILE
+# wsvert2srilm.bash FILE

 This script creates files in sentence-per-line format, with tokens separated by whitespace.